Nate314/CS470GroupProject/README.md

 - Sam - Primarily working on the Bot

 Information Collection:
 - We will be collecting information on users on the Discord Server that this bot is on and inserting that information into the DB as needed.
+See below for a tabling of our database and its information.

 Scope:
 - We will be setting up two ends for user interaction, namely an Angular website for statistics and settings and a command interface on the Discord platform itself, connecting to a Python API and, in doing so, a MySQL database.
 We had thought of adding mobile applications for the project, but our current direction seems to leave the idea out of the scope of this course.
 We will be making neither a mobile end nor extending our bot to other messaging platforms.